🚧 Under Construction 🚧

 A Soar program contains the knowledge to be used for solving a specific task (or set of tasks), including information about how to select and apply operators to transform the states of the problem, and a means of recognizing that the goal has been achieved.

-Types of Procedural Knowledge in Soar
+Types of Procedural Knowledge in Soar¶

 Soar’s procedural knowledge can be categorized into four distinct types of knowledge:

-1. Inference Rules
+- Inference Rules

 In Soar, we call these state elaborations.
 This knowledge provides monotonic inferences that can be made about the state in a given situation.
-The knowledge created by such rules are not persistent and exist only as long as the conditions of the rules are met.
+The knowledge created by such rules are not persistent and exist only as long as the conditions of the rules are met. - Operator Proposal Knowledge

 Knowledge about when a particular operator is appropriate for a situation.
 Note that multiple operators may be appropriate in a given context.
-So, Soar also needs knowledge to determine which of the candidates to choose:
+So, Soar also needs knowledge to determine which of the candidates to choose: - Operator Selection Knowledge

 Knowledge about the desirability of an operator in a particular situation.
-Such knowledge can be either in terms of a single operator (e.g. never choose this operator in this situation) or relational (e.g. prefer this operator over another in this situation).
+Such knowledge can be either in terms of a single operator (e.g. never choose this operator in this situation) or relational (e.g. prefer this operator over another in this situation). - Operator Application Rules

 Knowledge of how a specific selected operator modifies the state.
 This knowledge creates persistent changes to the state that remain even after the rule no longer matches or the operator is no longer selected.